It’s a question that I often get asked. “What’s the difference between a health coach, a wellness coach, and a life coach?”

 The Health Coach

-If we had to quickly specify what it is a health coach does, well then you could sum it up by saying that they help people with certain health-related problems or conditions.
+If we had to specify what a health coach does quickly, you could sum it up by saying that they help people with certain health-related problems or conditions.

 And it’s the job of a health coach to help each respective client to overcome these problems, if possible, or come up with a solution that helps make them easier to manage.